FC-Datalog as a Framework for Efficient String Querying: Introduction

-\subparagraph*{FC.} The \emph{theory of concatenation} (short: $\theoryofconcatenation$) is a logic on strings with the infinite universe $\terminals^\ast$.
-Introduced by Freydenberger and Peterfreund~\cite{FC}, $\fc$ is a finite model version of $\theoryofconcatenation$ which has a finite universe, a single word and all of its factors (contiguous subwords).
-As a result of this restriction, $\fc$ has decidable model checking and evaluation (see \cite{FC}). $\fc$ is built on \emph{word equations}, equations of the form $xx \doteq yyy$, where variables $x$ and $y$ represent words over a finite alphabet $\terminals$.
+The \emph{theory of concatenation} (short: $\theoryofconcatenation$) is a logic on strings which has the infinite universe~$\terminals^\ast$.
+Introduced in~\cite{FC}, $\fc$ is a finite model version of $\theoryofconcatenation$ which has a finite universe of a single word and all of its factors (contiguous or non-breaking subwords).
+As a result of this restriction, $\fc$ has decidable \emph{model checking} and \emph{evaluation} (see Section 4 of \cite{FC}). $\fc$ is built on \emph{word equations}, that is equations of the form $xx \doteq yyy$, where variables $x$ and $y$ represent words over a finite alphabet $\terminals$.
 As a result, in $\fc$ we can reason directly over factors rather than intervals of positions as is the case for other logics on strings such as \emph{monadic second order logic} ($\mso$) over a linear order.
-Furthermore, in $\fc$ we can compare factors of unbounded length, something which is not possible in $\mso$ (see \cite{FC} for details).
-Word equations themselves are a natural way of expressing many typical properties of a string such as containing a square or being imprimitive (see e.g. \cite{wordEquationExpPower}), and have previously been used for data management in other areas such as graph databases (see \cite{Barcelo}).
+Furthermore, in $\fc$ we can compare factors of unbounded length, which is not possible in $\mso$ (see \cite{FC} for details).

+Word equations themselves are widely studied and are a natural way of expressing many typical string properties such as if the string is imprimitive or if it contains a square (see e.g.~\cite{wordEquationExpPower}), and have previously been used as a model for data management in other areas such as graph databases (see \cite{Barcelo}).
+Whilst here we are concerned with information extraction, $\fc$ also has applications outside this domain; in particular, $\fc$ and its various extensions, such as those defined later in the this article, represent a unifying framework for combining parsers in the context of Language-Theoretic Security (LangSec) (see \cite{LangSec} for details).